 Store the vial in a refrigerator or at room temperature and use within 28 days.

-Store the cartridge or injection pen at room temperature (do not refrigerate) and use within 28 days.
-Do not store the injection pen with a needle attached.
+Store the cartridge or injection pen (without a needle attached) at room temperature and use within 28 days.

 See also: Dosage Information (in more detail)